10 Things Not to Do in Thailand

 Night Street

-Don't Point Fingers or Toes at People or Objects
+Don't Point Fingers or Toes at People or Sacred Objects

-The religious beliefs in Thailand are far-reaching.
-Under Buddhist influence, the feet are considered to be the lowest body part and the dirtiest body part.
-Therefore, pointing your toes toward a person or object isn't very respectful.
-Buddha statues and monks are ubiquitous.
-Thais who believe in Buddhism consider Buddha statues to be sacred.
-Thais have great respect for monks.
-So, we need to pay more attention to not pointing our feet toward the Buddha statues and monks.
-In many countries, pointing your finger at others isn't polite, which is also true in Thailand.
-It is etiquette to extend the entire palm and keep it up when we want to point at a person or object.
-Many Thais consider the left hand dirty because they often use it in the bathroom.
-So please try to avoid using your left hand when pointing at people.
+Religious beliefs in Thailand are deeply rooted in Buddhism.
+Under Buddhist influence, the feet are considered the lowest and dirtiest part of the body, so pointing your toes toward a person or object is considered disrespectful.
+Buddha statues and monks are sacred, and Thais have great respect for them, so it’s important to avoid pointing your feet toward them.
+Similarly, the head is considered the most sacred part of the body, so you should avoid touching someone’s head.
+Pointing fingers at others is also considered impolite in Thailand.
+Instead, extend your entire palm when indicating a person or object.
+Many Thais consider the left hand unclean, as it is commonly used in the bathroom, so try to avoid using your left hand when pointing./p>

 Don't Flush Toilet Paper